-The offside rule is one of the most misunderstood, but most often used rules in a game of soccer.
+The offside rule is one of the most misunderstood but most often used rules in soccer.

-If you have watched or played soccer for any length of time you will have noticed that one of the most common stoppages during a game is because a player is judged to be in an offside position.
+If you have watched or played soccer for any length of time, you will have noticed that one of the most common stoppages during a game is because the referee judges that a player judged is in an offside position.

 A player is considered to be breaking the offside rule in soccer when any part of their head, body, or feet is in the opponents’ half and nearer to the opponents’ goal line than both the ball and the second-last opponent.

-- any part of their head, body, or feet is in the opponents’ half (excluding the halfway line) and
+- any part of a player’s head, body, or feet is in the opponents’ half (excluding the halfway line)

-- any part of their head, body, or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent.
+- and any part of the same player’s head, body, or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent.